Check out America's top 10 low-cost travel destinations, according to U.S. News.

 You may want to time it just right if you visit Albuquerque so you can take in one of its spectacular annual events, like the hot air balloon festival or the Native American Gathering of Nations Powwow.

-If you’re a fan of Breaking Bad, you could take a free self-guided tour of locations from the TV show, such as the local house that doubled as Walter White's home (above).
-Lonely Planet has a good do-it-yourself tour connecting locations with episodes from BB.
+If you’re a fan of Breaking Bad, you could take a free self-guided tour of locations from the TV show, such as the local house that doubled as Walter White's home.
+Lonely Planet has a good do-it-yourself tour linking sights with episodes from BB.

 In Albuquerque, it's not too difficult finding a hotel room for $50 a night.